-In addressing our second research question concerning how students interact with the online course instructional program, we examine student user behaviors in course sessions to better understand the use and implementation of online course-taking and inform policies and strategies at district, school or classroom levels for improving student use and educational outcomes.
+implementation of online course-taking and inform policies and strategies at district, school, or classroom levels for improving student use and educational outcomes.
 This approach also recognizes the potential for diverse types of student users that could mask important variation in associations between online course-taking and student outcomes.
-Using all four years of student data (approximately 7 million observations) in the k-means cluster and discriminant function analysis, we identified four typologies of student users that we characterize as follows: engaged users, moonlighters, nominal exerters, and incompatible users.
-Below, we describe these four groups of student users in terms of their course-taking behaviors; Table 5 presents descriptive statistics on these user behaviors, as well as the types of courses taken online and students' demographic characteristics by user type.
+Using all 4 years of student data (approximately 7 million observations) in the k-means cluster and discriminant function analysis, we identified four typologies of student users that we characterize as follows: engaged users, moonlighters, nominal exerters, and incompatible users.
+Below, we describe these four groups of student users in terms of their course-taking behaviors.
+Table 5 presents descriptive statistics on these user behaviors, as well as the types of courses taken online and students' demographic characteristics by user type.

 Focusing on the first seven rows of Table 5, distinct patterns emerge in user behaviors across the four user types.
 The engaged users (the largest of the four groups) and moonlighters both have longer course durations and time in their course sessions, and they completed more activities per day (on average) and spent less time idle in the online course-taking system.
-The primary distinction between the moonlighters and engaged users (reflected in our labeling of the user groups) is that the moonlighters were working on their online courses mostly outside the regular school day (more than 80 percent of their time in online sessions).
+The primary distinction between the moonlighters and engaged users (reflected in our labeling of the user groups) is that the moonlighters were working on their online courses mostly outside the regular school day (more than 80% of their time in online sessions).
 The nominal exerters were comparatively less productive users of the online course-taking system with close to half of their time in sessions spent idle (not interacting with the system) and less than half as many sessions per course as the engaged users and moonlighters.
-The fourth and final group, the incompatible users, was the smallest group and was only identified in the analysis in the first of the four school years (2013-14).
+The fourth and final group, the incompatible users, was the smallest group and was only identified in the analysis in the first of the four school years (2013-2014).
 The incompatible users took only one course on average, spent the least amount of time in their course and online sessions, and completed the fewest number of activities in their courses per day.